 Manuka Honey treats MRSA, Staph, and other “superbugs”

-On the Dr. Oz special profiling effective alternatives to prescription antibiotics, Dr. Oz recommended using Manuka Honey, a medicinal honey, for treatment of a variety of health ailments.
+On a TV special profiling effective alternatives to prescription antibiotics, a famous TV doctor recommended using Manuka Honey, a medicinal honey, for treatment of a variety of health ailments.

 Where can I buy Manuka Honey?

 Manuka Honey is imported to the US from New Zealand, home to the medicinally-significant Manuka Bush.
 Bees that pollinate the Manuka Bushes create the special Manuka Honey that is creating a loud buzz in the medical world.
 With such an interest in this medicinal honey, the supply often does not meet the demand, and there are only a few US importers able to bring Manuka Honey home from New Zealand.
 Nourishing World, after doing an exhaustive quality control search and looking at laboratory data substantiating claims of product potency, decided to partner with Wedderspoon in order to become a medicinal honey supplier.
 Try Wedderspoon Manuka Honey K Factor 16 available today on our store shelves.

 We hope that you will consider medicinal honey as an addition to your natural health bag of tricks, if not just enjoying the delicious flavor.
 Where do you keep your Manuka Honey; in the kitchen or the medicine cabinet?
 Please share how Manuka Honey has changed the way you treat illness in your home.